wooorm/iso-15924/readme.md

 ## When should I use this?

-ISO 15924 represents scripts (such as Latin).
+ISO 15924 represents scripts (such as Latin, Georgian).
 These scripts are often seen in BCP 47 language codes: `sr-Cyrl` (`sr` is ISO 639-1 for Serbian, `Cyrl` is ISO 15924 for Cyrillic).
 This package is useful when you’re working with languages.